-There will be a strong focus on diversion rather detention under section 136 Mental Health Act; and providing a service that is right for the individual and supporting identification of the most suitable pathway at the earliest opportunity, this will also help to reduce attendance at A & E.
+There will be a strong focus on diversion rather detention under section 136 Mental Health Act; and providing a service that is right for the individual and supporting identification of the most suitable pathway at the earliest opportunity, this will also help to reduce attendance at A&E.

 The pilot service started in Dec, and runs 3 nights a week (Thurs/Fri/Sat) between the hours 6pm-2am.
 This service is currently based in Northfleet.
+The timings of the service are currently being reviewed in line with data evidence, to ensure that they are in place at the most critical/needed times.

 A senior health care worker is placed in the police control room to provide a triage service and give advice and support to callers and signpost them to the correct services.
-A qualified mental health nurse is also available to go out to with the police to provide assessments.
+A qualified mental health nurse is also available to go out with the police to provide assessments.